• 13 Nights / 14 days

 • Day 07: Varanasi - Khajuraho (by Flight)

 Transfer to the airport for the flight to Khajuraho.
 Upon arrival check in at your hotel.
 The small sleepy town of Khajuraho was once the religious capital of the mighty Chandela dynasty, which built 85 magnificent temples here and decorated them with intricate and lively erotic sculptures drawing inspiration from and illustrating concepts from the Kama Sutra, an ancient Indian text on love.
 Only twenty two of these highly erotic sandstone temples remain, though they are well preserved and showcase a prolific period of Hindu temple sculpture though the importance of eroticism in these temples is still a mystery.
 Post lunch visit both, the eastern & western group of temples.
-Overnight at the hotel.
+Overnight stay at the Jass Radisson.

-• Day 08: Khajuraho - Orchha (by Surface)
+• Day 08: Khajuraho - Orchha (171 Km/ 3 hrs)

-• Day 09 : Orchha - Jhansi - Bhopal (by Train /Surface)
+• Day 09 : Orchha - Jhansi - Bhopal (by Surface /Train)

-After breakfast transfer to Jhansi railway station to board train to Bhopal.
-On arrival you will be met and transferred to the hotel.Bhopal, the capital of Madhya Pradesh, is a fascinating amalgam of scenic beauty, old historic city and modern urban planning.
+After breakfast you will be transferred to Jhansi railway station to board train to Bhopal.
+On arrival you will be met at the station and transferred to the hotel.
+Bhopal, the capital of Madhya Pradesh, is a fascinating amalgam of scenic beauty, old historic city and modern urban planning.
 It is the 11th century city Bhojpal, founded by Raja Bhoj, but the present city was established by an Afghan soldier, Dost Mohammed (1707-1740).
 His descendants built Bhopal into a beautiful city.
+In the evening, enjoy a short city tour of Bhopal, known as the "City of Lakes."
+Overnight stay at the Jehan Numa Palace.

-• Day 10: Bhopal - Indore - Maheshwar (By Flight/Surface)
+• Day 10: Bhopal - Maheshwar (291 Km/ 6.5 hrs)

 • Day 11: Maheshwar (Day-trip to Omkareshwar)